dimdenGD/OldTweetDeck/README.md

 #### Likes tab aren't loading for me.

 This can not be fixed.
-Since Twitter made likes private, the API to retrive likes are gone.
+Since Twitter made likes private, the API to retrieve likes is gone.